 George C. Schatz is a theoretical chemist, editor-in-chief at the Journal of Physical Chemistry, and the Morrison Professor of Chemistry at Northwestern University.
-He earned his B.S. from Clarkson University and his Ph.D. from Caltech.
+He earned his B.S. from Clarkson College.
 He completed his post-doctoral work at the Massachusetts Institute of Technology, investigating chemical reaction kinetics.

 His research specialty is in the field of reaction dynamics.
 One of the top theoretical chemists, he has conducted groundbreaking research into the computational modeling of the optical properties of nanoparticles, including how gold and silver nanoparticles absorb light.
 This work has important clinical implications for the diagnosis of illnesses such as Alzheimer’s Disease, through the use of biosensors.